 Each year Metaflix does exhaustive research and pours through data to rank America’s best film schools.
 This includes consulting with a variety of educators, industry professionals, and experts to formalize what insiders are saying.
 All this information is then categorized and run through our own proprietary ranking system to determine the final rankings.
 The result?
-Metaflix’s Top 25 Film Schools in America.
+Metaflix’s Top 25 Film Schools of 2021.

 Tuition: $59,260 (undergrad); $39,900 (graduate)

 Notable Alumni: Robert Zemeckis, Doug Liman, Tim Story, John Singleton, Shonda Rhimes

 NYU’s Tisch School of the Arts is the bedrock among New York City’s long-storied film scene, though some may be pleasantly surprised to learn that the illustrious school is going Hollywood by opening a new permanent campus in L.A., ramping up the battle for film school supremacy with USC.
 Additionally, this 55-year-old auteur factory is investing in its facilities even further by building a performance center at its 181 Mercer St. building—projected to be completed in 2021—that will be the largest and most state-of-the-art structure on NYU’s campus.

 Notable Alumni: Martin Scorsese, Elizabeth Olsen, Dee Rees, Rachel Bloom